Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: Main Results

 Then $3\ \implies\ 2\ \implies 1$. \end{theorem}

 \begin{proof} Point $3$ implies point $2$ indeed.
 In order to show that $2$ implies $1$, assume that $u$ is not a locally minimal fixed point.
-Then, there exists a sequence $h_n$ of non-zero vectors in $\rd_-$ tending to the zero vector such that $u+h_n$ is a fixed point of $f$.
+Then, there exists a sequence $h_n$ of nonzero vectors in $\rd_-$ tending to the zero vector such that $u+h_n$ is a fixed point of $f$.
 After replacing $h_n$ by a subsequence, we may assume that $y_n:=\norm{h_n}^{-1}h_n$ has a limit $y$.
 Then, $\|y\|=1$ and $y\in \rd_-$.
-Writing $u+h_n=u+\norm{h_n}y_n$, and using Prop.~\ref{propRW}, we conclude that $y=\fu(y)$, showing that $\fu$ has a non-zero fixed point in $\rd_-$. \end{proof}
+Writing $u+h_n=u+\norm{h_n}y_n$, and using Proposition~\ref{propRW}, we conclude that $y=\fu(y)$, showing that $\fu$ has a nonzero fixed point in $\rd_-$. \end{proof}